-Each spring, the Converse College community joins together in the annual celebration of the birthday of Dexter Edgar Converse, the school’s founder.
-It was upon Dexter Converse’s ideal of the well-being of any country depending upon the culture of her women that the college was established in 1889.
+Each spring, the Converse community joins together in the annual celebration of the birthday of Dexter Edgar Converse, the school’s founder.

-Afterwards, everyone enjoys lunch on the college’s front lawn, including Dexter Converse’s favorite dessert, strawberries and cream.
+Afterward, everyone enjoys a celebration on the college’s front lawn, including Dexter Converse’s favorite dessert, strawberries and cream.

 Students, faculty and staff celebrate at this annual winter formal with a live band, dancing, drinks and hors d’oeuvres.

-The year 1889 started Converse College’s first academic term.
-Every fall we commemorate that event and celebrate school spirit with a week full of competition and celebration.
-Classes band together, panthers and devils competing for the coveted 1889 Spirit Cup.
+Every fall we commemorate Converse’s official founding year of 1889 and celebrate school spirit with a week full of competition and celebration.
+Classes band together, competing for the coveted 1889 Spirit Cup.
 In the process, worthy causes are served, creative muscles are flexed, and fun is had by all (even the professors!).

-Hats On/Hats Off are bookend events for the Senior class as they gather with faculty, staff and administration to kick off and end their Senior year, with food, drinks and crazy hats.
+Hats On/Hats Off are bookend events for the Senior class as they gather with faculty, staff and administration to kick off and end their Senior year, with food, drinks and ornate hats.

 Scholarship, leadership, service and character.
 These are the criteria students consider when electing the May Court.
-This long-standing tradition has evolved from the May poles and pageantry of yesteryear to become a meaningful celebration of the Converse women whose lives most exemplify the values we all hold dear.
+This long-standing tradition has evolved from the May poles and ceremony of yesteryear to become a meaningful annual celebration at Converse.

-In celebration of becoming a member of the Converse family, Freshmen receive a Converse Pin.
+In celebration of becoming a member of the Converse family, Freshmen receive a Converse pin.
 The pin has the crest of the Converse family.
-This is the first official symbol given to students in honor of completing their first year of studies at the College and it presented by a college member who have had an impact on the student during their first year.
+This is the first official symbol given to students in honor of completing their first year of studies at Converse and it is presented by a Converse community member who has had an impact on the student during their first year.

-During the spring of their Junior year, students are presented with their class ring by the president of the College.
-Student leaders and alumnae join sophomores and their families at this pivotal event.
+During the spring of their Junior year, students are presented with their class ring by the president of Converse.
+Student leaders and alumni join students and their families at this pivotal event.

 Juniors choose faculty sponsors to honor as a part of the ceremony.

-Traditionally, while the Converse woman is still a student, the ring is worn with the insignia facing herself.
-When she graduates, the insignia is turned outward, representing that she is ready to face the world.
+Traditionally, while you are still a student, the ring is worn with the insignia facing yourself.
+Upon graduation, the insignia is turned outward, representing that you are ready to face the world.

-The shape of the Converse ring is highly recognizable and connects generations of alumnae.
-Converse women have been known to recognize each other by their rings in grocery stores, business settings and far-flung locales.
+The shape of the Converse ring is highly recognizable and connects generations of alumni.

 The Converse community gathers with families and friends of the graduating class in the most important event of the Converse academic year.